 For each new building project, the college seeks an endowment of 25 percent of the construction cost.

-A complete list of naming opportunities is available by contacting College Advancement
+A complete list of naming opportunities is available by contacting the Development office.

 *Renovated space located in the DeWitt Center